Voiceless Inside – Miscarriage of Justice campaigners take Ministry of Justice to Court over Podcast Ban

 It doesn’t take a Master of Laws degree to realise that the Ministry of Justice have got this policy wrong, but as a law graduate myself, I felt I was well-placed to make a stand on this issue, for free speech and for our free press.
 I am conscious that I am doing so from a position of vulnerability and weakness, against the might of the very State mechanisms that seek to legitimise and sustain my wrongful imprisonment.
 Nevertheless, while the Ministry of Justice have sought to silence me – and so many others like me – I will be making my voice heard on 23 March, when I appear before the High Court as a litigant-in-person to present my case.
 Hopefully it won’t be my last opportunity to do so, and I can perhaps make some meaningful difference for others in my situation, both now and in the future.
 Wish me luck!

-For updates on this case and information on how to attend the hearing, please keep an eye on our Twitter feed.
+For further updates on this case, please keep an eye on our Twitter feed.